 Contractions such as it’s, they’ll and they’d create an informal tone and are not appropriate for ISO documents.
 Use the full forms instead.

 “Respectively” is an adverb that is often misused.
 It means “in the order given” and is only used if the sentence would be unclear without it.
 For example:

 - “Samples 1 and 2 shall contain 100 ml and 50 ml of ethanol, respectively.”

 In this case, “respectively” is used to attribute each of the two values individually to the two samples in the order in which they appear, i.e. sample 1: 100 ml, sample 2: 50 ml.

-ISO documents use Oxford English spelling, which is British spelling in combination with the suffix -ize (rather than -ise) for about 200 verbs that originate from the Greek -izo suffix, e.g. organize, standardize.
-Words that do not originate from Greek use an “s”, e.g. analyse, paralyse.
+ISO documents use Oxford English spelling, which is British spelling in combination with the suffix ‑ize (rather than ‑ise) for about 200 verbs that generally originate from the Greek -izo suffix, e.g. organize, standardize.
+For other words, use an “s”, e.g. analyse, paralyse.
 In case of doubt, follow the spelling of the Oxford English Dictionary.
 For an online version, see https://www.oxfordlearnersdictionaries.com.
 Use spelling consistently throughout a document.

 Spelling exceptions are allowed for technical reasons.
 For example, in a piece of code, the US spelling of “color” is required for the code to function correctly.

 |Use ‑ize||organize (organization), standardize (standardization), harmonize, recognize, realize|